FireguiQueen/FireguiQueen/README.md

 <!-- ABOUT ME -->
 # Hello there 👋, I'm Guilherme
-I began my programming journey at the age of 13.
-I started with python but it was just a hobby.
-However, since 2019, I've been decicated to the back-end development.
+I began my programming journey at the age of 13, starting with Python, but it was just a hobby.
+However, since 2019, I've been dedicated to back-end development.

 ### Hobbies
 🎹 Playing keyboard </br>